SkSelim-Git/AMAZON-CLONE/README.md

-#This is a Amazon Clone Project.
+#This is a Amazon Clone Project,Create with HTML and CSS.